 A technical error was found during City Law Department review in the language in the method of assessment regarding future years.
 The BID Plan has now been edited and resubmitted to Commerce, Council and the Law Department after additional input was received from the community at the originally scheduled March 27 Public Hearing and an additional community meeting about the BID at the Callowhill Neighborhood Association on April 8.

 WHAT HAPPENS NEXT?

-Once Law Department review is complete, the formal Public Hearing date will be set.
-The Plan will be posted on this website and sent to all affected properties in the district 30 days in advance of the Hearing, in both English and simplified Chinese.
-That meeting is expected to take place in late May or early June and will include translation services.
-It will be followed by a 45-day objection period, if more than 1/3 of property or business owners within the district who would be subject to the assessment (either by number or by the value of their property) oppose the 5 Year Plan of a BID by writing to the Chief Clerk of City Council and the proposed BID, the effort is defeated.
+The formal Public Hearing will be held on June 25, 5:30-7:30pm at Avavea - Conference Room, 990 Spring Garden Street, Philadelphia, PA 19123.
+The Plan is available in both English and Simplified Chinese on the BID Plan + Budget Page.
+The Hearing will be followed by a 45-day objection period, if more than 1/3 of property or business owners within the district who would be subject to the assessment (either by number or by the value of their property) oppose the 5 Year Plan of a BID by writing to the Chief Clerk of City Council and the proposed BID, the effort is defeated.

 If successful, the Callowhill BID will begin implementing services to the district on October 1 of 2019.
 This process will be repeated every 5 Years when the assessment payers are presented a new 5 Year Plan and Budget.